TuhidHasanSakib/Ckash-The-Bank-Management-System-/README.md

 # 🏦 Ckash - Bank Management System

 Welcome to **Ckash**, a simple yet powerful Bank Management System built in C!
-Crafted as a Software Development Capstone Project by **Thuhid Hasan Sakib** and **Abir Hossen** at Daffodil International University, this project showcases fundamental banking operations with a user-friendly console interface.
+Crafted as a Software Development Capstone Project by **Tuhid Hasan Sakib** and **Abir Hossen** at Daffodil International University, this project showcases fundamental banking operations with a user-friendly console interface.
 Dive into the world of structured programming, file handling, and secure data management with Ckash! 🚀

 ## 📖 About the Project